vscav/2048/README.md

 **Probability law**: [Uniform distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution).

-**Parameters**: The game becomes more or less complicated depending on the type of tile that appears.
+**Parameters**: The game becomes more or less complicated depending on the type of special tile that appears.

 **How**: The random variable follows a uniform distribution on the interval `[0, 3]`.
 A random draw is made of a number between 0 and 1.
 Depending on the draw, one of the three special tile types is selected.